libp2p/specs/webrtc/README.md

   proposed Handshake for
   [WebTransport](https://github.com/libp2p/specs/pull/404).

+- Would it be more efficient for _B_ to initiate the Noise handshake?
+In other words, who is able to write on an established WebRTC connection first? _A_ or _B_?

 - On the server side, can one derive the TLS certificate in a deterministic way based on a node's libp2p private key?
 Benefit would be that a node only needs to persist the libp2p private key and not the TLS key material while still